gamedeff/Twitch_Batch_Logger/README.md

 * Open config.txt in your favorite text editor

-* Replace *username* field with your own twitch username and
+* Add your own twitch username and oauth.
+You can get your oauth at http://twitchapps.com/tmi/